Decalf: A Directed, Effectful Cost-Aware Logical Framework: Introduction

-The \decalf{} type theory and its built-in inequality relation is closely related to the idea of \emph{directed type theory}~\citep{licata-harper:2011,riehl-shulman:2017}, which generalizes Martin-L\"of's (bidirectional) identity types to account for directed identifications.
-Another important input to \decalf{}'s design is synthetic domain theory~\citep{hyland:1991,phoa:1991}, in which types are also equipped with an intrinsic preorder.
+As regards related work on cost analysis, the principal reference is \calf{}~\citep{niu-sterling-grodin-harper:2022}, on which the present work is based; \calf{} was itself inspired in part by prior works on denotational cost analysis via monads~\citep{danner-licata-ramyaa:2015} and call-by-push-value~\citep{kavvos-morehouse-licata-danner:2019}.
+The \decalf{} type theory with its built-in inequality relation is closely related to the idea of \emph{directed type theory}~\citep{licata-harper:2011,riehl-shulman:2017}, which generalizes Martin-L\"of's identity types to account for directed identifications.
+Another important input to the design of \decalf{} is synthetic domain theory~\citep{hyland:1991,phoa:1991}, in which types are also equipped with an intrinsic preorder.
 Both of these inputs can be seen in our presheaf model of \decalf{}~(\cref{sec:semantics}), which resembles \emph{both} traditional models of higher category theory and directed type theory \emph{and} (pre)sheaf models of synthetic domain theory~\citep{fiore-rosolini:2001,fiore-rosolini:1997:cpos}.
-Our method to isolate presheaves that behave like preorders via internal orthogonality comes from \citet{fiore:1997}, whose ideas we have combined with the modern accounts of internal orthogonal reflection of \citet{rijke-shulman-spitters:2020,christensen-opie-rijke-scoccola:2020}.
+Our method to isolate presheaves that behave like preorders via orthogonality comes from \citet{fiore:1997}, whose ideas we have combined with the modern accounts of orthogonal reflection of \citet{rijke-shulman-spitters:2020} and \citet{christensen-opie-rijke-scoccola:2020}.